 For those unwilling or unable to splurge on traditional stretched linen, canvas boards are a good alternative.
-Canvas boards are made of cotton canvas, primed to absorb paint, then stretched over and glued on a cardboard backing.
+Canvas boards are made of cotton canvas, primed to absorb paint, then stretched over and glued on a stiff backing (usually medium-density fiberboard, or MDF).
 Boards are ideal for beginners looking to practice the basics, or professionals interested in quick studies.
 They’re lightweight too, and pretty easy to transport.
-Remember, though, canvas panels do not offer the same quality as standard stretched canvas, which will affect the permanence of your painting.
+They are well suited for use with acrylics and oils, but less so for other mediums and techniques—using them for pour painting, for instance, may cause MDF-based boards to warp.
+And remember that canvas panels do not offer the same quality as standard stretched canvas, which will affect the permanence of your painting.
 Find the canvas board best suited to your needs from among the selection below.

 Fredrix is known for its reliable quality by students and accomplished artists alike.
 These panels are ready to paint on, right out of the box.
 Thicker than most other canvas panels, they will hold up to wet media without buckling, and the paper on the backing board is acid free, ensuring the longevity of your painting.
 With a medium texture, the canvas has little absorption, so your paint will sit, mix, and flow right on the surface as opposed to soaking in.
 This pack contains three 16-by-20-inch panels.

 2. Jack Richeson Cotton Canvas Panel, Extra Fine